 If you want to get an early start, why not run the Castaway Cay 5k (for guests 10 and older) or try out yoga on the islands adult only beach, Serenity Bay?
 Both are a great way to get going and see the island and they’re free!
 FREE.
 Just be sure to sign up at the spa so they know you’ll be attending.

-The Castaway Cay Beaches
+Castaway Cay Beaches

 After leaving the cruise ship, you will have two options to get to the beaches.
 You can take the tram or you can walk.
-The walk will take you about 6-7 minutes, and the tram will actually also take you about that much time if you factor in waiting for the other passengers and the fact that it takes a weird back route to get you to the beaches.
+The walk will take you about 6-7 minutes, and the tram will actually also take you about that much time.
+Especially if you factor in waiting for the other passengers and the fact that it takes a weird back route to get you to the beaches.
 Neither is really quicker so its really a matter of preference.
 We enjoyed taking the walking trail as it is paved and very scenic.
 There are two family beaches on Castaway Cay;

 The first beach you’ll come to has a great view of the cruise ship and is also where you’ll find the snorkeling lagoon.
 The second beach has Pelican Plunge, which is a water slide that goes right into the water, super awesome.

 Beyond the family beaches, there’s a beach for those who have rented cabanas.
-We aren’t that fancy so we couldn’t see that area but from afar it looked gorgeous.
+We aren’t that fancy so we couldn’t see that area, but from afar it looked gorgeous.
 And the very last beach on the island is Serenity Bay, the adult only beach.
 There’s also a “teen hideout” for those who have teens or tweens-just check your Disney Cruise Line navigator for when Vibe or Edge will be meeting there!

 If you’re looking to get away from the kiddos and want a more relaxing beach experience, Serenity Bay is place to go for adults.
 While there’s not much to do, that’s kind of the point.
-There’s a bar, some lounge chairs, hammocks and open air cabana massages for the ultimate relaxation experience!
+There’s a bar, some lounge chairs, hammocks and open air cabanas for the ultimate relaxation experience!
 You can also just sign up for yoga at the senses spa and the following morning voila! you’re on the beach with your fellow travelers.

 Photo Ops at Castaway Cay